1. Home

 Average cost of contents insurance by number of bedrooms

 The average cost of contents insurance tends to decrease along with the number of bedrooms in a property.
-For example, the price of contents insurance for a single bedroom property was £49.66 on average between June 2020 and June 2023.
-This is more than 3 times cheaper than the average price of contents insurance for a typical 10 bedroom property in the UK (£166.70).
+For example, the price for a single-bedroom property was £52.92 on average between February 2023 and February 2024.
+This is more than double the savings compared to the average contents insurance for a typical UK property with 6 or more rooms, which is priced at £134.98.

 A breakdown of average UK contents insurance costs by number of bedrooms